datreant/datreant/README.rst

 Getting datreant
 ================
-See the :doc:`installation instructions <install>` for installation details.
+See the `installation instructions`_ for installation details.
 The package itself is pure Python, but it is dependent on `HDF5`_ libraries and the Python interfaces to these.